Two GitHub pages hosting the web app are available:

 This specification is compatible with any Bluetooth® core specification host [3] that includes the Generic Attribute Profile (GATT) specification and the Bluetooth® Low Energy Controller specification.

-Example with the NUCLEO-WBA52 board.
+Example with the NUCLEO-WBA5x board.

-This binary file has to be flashed in the microcontroller.
+BLE_HealthThermometer binary file has to be flashed in the microcontroller.

 Step 2.
 Open this web page in your browser.

-You are now connected
+You are now connected.

 For more information about this application, please refer to STM32WBA Health Thermometer.